William A. Stanton (diplomat)

-William A. Stanton (traditional Chinese: 司徒文; born 1947) is an American retired career diplomat.
+William A. Stanton (born 1947) is an American retired career diplomat.
 Since his retirement from the U.S. Foreign Service in 2012, he has consecutively served as a professor in Taiwan at National Tsing Hua University, National Taiwan University, National Yang Ming University which became National Yang Ming Jiao Tung University, and in 2021 as Chair Professor at National Chengchi University.